 Refuge chambers are designed for emergency preparedness and need to be ready at all times.
 Unplanned downtime is costly, and with safety a priority for most sites, a fault reading refuge chamber can cause operations to cease in an area.
 The financial costs linked to unexpected or premature equipment maintenance are not to be ignored.

 Remote monitoring and diagnostics systems provide automated insights into the behaviour of refuge chambers.
-The GuardIAN Refuge Chamber Monitoring System (GuardIAN) is an independent system that continuously monitors a chamber’s vital operating systems.
-By observing these critical components in real-time, the source of a problem, which may otherwise be difficult to detect, can be more easily identified and rectified.
+The GuardIAN Refuge Chamber Monitoring System (GuardIAN RCM) is an independent system that continuously monitors a chamber’s vital operating systems.
+By observing critical components in real-time, the source of a problem, which may otherwise be difficult to detect, is more easily identified and rectified.

-GuardIAN does not need to be connected to a greater network; each MineARC Refuge Chamber houses its own Local Area Network (LAN) and server which can be accessed through Wi-Fi.
-Even without connecting to a network GuardIAN can provide the ability to perform regular checks on battery integrity within a Satellite UPS System (SUPS) without requiring personnel to open the draws to view the electronics or use a multimeter.
+GuardIAN RCM doesn’t need to be connected to a greater network; each MineARC Refuge Chamber houses its own Local Area Network (LAN) and server which can be accessed through Wi-Fi.
+Even without connecting to a network, it can provide the ability to perform regular checks on battery integrity within a Satellite UPS System (SUPS) without requiring personnel to open the draws to view the electronics or use a multimeter.

 Remote monitoring gives organisations broader access to critical information across multiple assets, enabling pre-emptive action and reducing the time required for diagnosis and response.